What is an Encounter Form? 12 Examples of Superbills

 1. This patient encounter form template from Edward Wrighton is available via Jotform.
 It’s an all-purpose form with fillable fields for the date, patient information, payment method, visit information, category, vitals, fees, and any other applicable information.

-2. This encounter form template is designed for an outpatient encounter and has designated space for company name, logo, address, etc. It includes fields for patient information, payment method, visit information, category and code of care, type of office visit (e.g., time, new vs. established), supplies used, vitals taken, recommendations or referrals (if any), and any fees charged and copays received.
+2. This encounter form template is designed for an outpatient encounter and has a designated space for the company name, logo, address, etc. It includes fields for patient information, payment method, visit information, category and code of care, type of office visit (e.g., time, new vs. established), supplies used, vitals taken, recommendations or referrals (if any), and any fees charged and copays received.

 3. If you’re looking for an encounter form template that’s more suited to mental health care, this template from Marshall University is a great example that checks all the usual boxes.
-It includes fields for the client information, service/needs evaluation, treatment, crisis intervention, case management, client-centered consultation, and any other physician services if applicable.
+It includes fields for client information, service/needs evaluation, treatment, crisis intervention, case management, client-centered consultation, and any other physician services if applicable.

 Digital Solutions: 5 Best Virtual Encounter Forms